wildonion/blog/_posts/2020-01-03-what-is-uniXerr.md

 A University Without Error!
 Sounds good, huh?

 Imagine yourself in a situation like being in the middle of bunch of decisions;
-It Rarly happens that make those things happen that you like them, but let uniXerr does for you and if you want to be a part of those things just know that :
+It rarely happens that make those things happen that you like them, but let uniXerr does for you and if you want to be a part of those things just know that :

 > `everything can be everything and